SakthiProgrammer/Java-Interview-Prep/README.md

 ### ✅ **Interview Tip**

 > 👉 *“In Java, primitive types are for storing simple values directly, whereas reference types store the memory address of more complex data like objects and collections.
-Understanding this distinction is key to grasping Java’s memory model (stack vs heap).”*
+Understanding this distinction is key to grasping Java’s memory model (stack vs heap).”*.

 ---